romecam16/CypressAutomationPractice/README.md

 npx cypress open

 After the execution modal is open click on the contactForm.spec.js option and the execution of the suite will start.

+4. A mochawesome test execution report is generated once the npm test process is finished.
+To view it, just open the mochawesome.html generated under the results folder file in any browser.